hellyguo/pdfwatermark/README.md

 to roll my own

 # What it does.
-`pdfwatermark` allows you to add an arbitrary text line on the first page of a given PDF file.
+`pdfwatermark` allows you to add an arbitrary text line on all pages of a given PDF file.
 You can also make the text of the watermark depend on the file name.